The Last Spritz

 The honey-cinnamon combination is distinct from the rest of the Parfums de Marly lineup — this one leans more overtly Middle Eastern in character, which is either a selling point or not depending on your taste.
 If you appreciate oud-adjacent warmth, the agarwood in the base is exactly right: present, woody, and slightly smoky without dominating.

 Projection is excellent — this casts a proper sillage in cold air — and longevity runs 10 to 12 hours easily.
 Oajan is the kind of fragrance that generates compliments from people who don't normally notice fragrance, which is the highest possible endorsement.
+See the full breakdown.

 Best Fireplace Scent

-REPLICA By the Fireplace
+Replica By the Fireplace

 Chestnut, guaiac wood, and vanilla smoke — the olfactory equivalent of sitting next to a fire with a glass of something good.